chance-murphy/SI507-HW6/README.md

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**

-The <p> elements have their own style where the border is grey.
+The paragraph elements have their own style where the background is grey.
 To change the color, you just have to find that element in the style section and change the hex code for the background-color selector.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**